 Changing the Support Deal

 We cover how Oracle and SAP have changed the “support deal” in the article How SAP and Oracle’s Stripped the Value from 22% Support.
 Mainly Oracle and SAP want support to be as close as possible to 100% profitable.
 Most of SAP and Oracle’s profits come from support.
 Furthermore, according to Rimini Street only 1% of SAP support revenue is reinvested in enhancing existing software.
 ASUG, a user group, but also a marketing arm for SAP states that support should be used for acquisitions as we cover in ASUG’s Strange View of How SAP Support Fees Should be Used.

-This is odd, because if SAP uses income from the support stream to make an acquisition, it means that customer is paying for SAP to buy applications that the customer most likely does not own.
+This is odd because if SAP uses the income from the support stream to make an acquisition, it means that customer is paying for SAP to buy applications that the customer most likely does not own.
 Therefore, how does this acquisition benefit the customer?